How to Break Up With Someone

 - Make sure that they have heard and understood what you have said.
 Listen to what they have to say back, but remember that they might say things they don’t mean if they get angry.
-Be calm and be prepared to walk away, but give them an opportunity to have their say (at some stage) and listen hard.
 Remember that you are probably having really strong complex feelings, they probably will too, so take a bit of a deep breath before you say anything.

 - Depending on how long you’ve been together this could happen in one conversation or it might take a lot of talking.

 Once you’ve done it you might feel terrible but, all you have to worry about is how you get over it.
 How the other person gets over it is up to them but it isn’t your responsibility – especially if the other person was controlling or abusive.

 Some people are able to be friends straight away after a break up, others might not.
 If you do have a friendship after a relationship I think it’s important to recognise that it’s a different kind of relationship.
 Being friends afterwards probably won’t make the sad, painful feelings go away.
 It’s okay not to remain in touch with exes – which might be sad.